 Regular mid and end of unit assessments will take place throughout the three year course.
 Internal mock examinations will take place at the end of year 9 and 10.
-Year 11 students will be examined in December and March via an internal mock examination.
+Year 11 students will be examined as part of a whole school mock examination period.

 Meet the staff

 - Miss M Harris – Head of Geography